 Virginia

 Late in the 2010 round, Virginia’s third congressional district was eventually found by a three-judge federal panel to violate Shaw’s racially preponderant motive test, and a new map was drawn by a special master appointed by that court.
 In the process, five of Virginia’s eleven congressional districts were redrawn.
-Of the five, one retained its lack Democratic incumbent, three remained in Republican control, and the fifth, which had been redrawn with a considerably increased minority population, elected a lack Democrat.
+Of the five, one retained its Black Democratic incumbent, three remained in Republican control, and the fifth, which had been redrawn with a considerably increased minority population, elected a Black Democrat.

 In the 2020 round, Virginia’s newly constituted redistricting commission had an even number of members associated with each party, and it deadlocked, unable to pass a map.
 The state court intervened and appointed a team of two special masters to draw a congressional map.
 One of these masters was appointed to represent Republican interests, the other to represent Democratic interests, but the special masters amicably cooperated to produce a map drawn with the good government principles embedded in the state constitution as their overriding considerations, including a concern to avoid partisan vote dilution.